Bioinformatics-Research-Network/skill-assessments/Linux for Bioinformatics/README.md

 3. Disk (storage) space is a concern when working with large sequencing files.
 Check your remaining disk space with the `df -h` command.
 The remaining space will be listed under `/dev/root`. **Q23.
 What is the total size of the disk?**, **Q24.
 How much space is remaining on the disk?**
 4. Convert the reads to `fastq` format using `fastq-dump SRR074122`.
 This should produce an error.
 Considering the previous question and answer: **Q25.
 What went wrong?** (if you didn't encounter any errors, let Henry know and continue...)
 5. Delete the partially-generated `.fastq` file.
 Then, modify the previous `fastq-dump SRR074122` command so that the issue in **Q25** no longer occurs.
 The documentation for `fastq-dump` is [here](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc&f=fastq-dump). **Q26: What was your solution?** **Hint**: consider **Q16**.
 6. Once you have successfully converted your reads, use `salmon` to quantify them (using "mapping-based mode").
-Set the output folder name as `transcripts_quant/`. **Note** These reads are single-end.
+Set the output folder name as `transcripts_quant/`. **Note** These reads are single-end. **Note**: You should not need more than 610MB of RAM for this step (last tested on Ubuntu 22.04 LTS and 20.04 LTS in June 2022).
+If you find that you are using more than that, please re-check the index command you used in the previous section.
+If you still find issues during this step, contact Henry and he will assist you.

+A couple notes

 ## Wrap-up